sidb5/sidb5/README.md

 ## 🛠 Currently shipping

-Three provisional patents in recent months.
-Inventor-of-record on each.
-Working prototypes pinned for two; the third is in the build queue.

 ### 🧬 Biological Operating System & Automated Discovery Infrastructure
 `USPTO 63/977,994` → *reference implementation in progress*